Asphalt Driveway Cost Calculator

 Typical Asphalt Thickness Recommendations

-Thickness is one of the most important planning choices because it changes tonnage so quickly.
+When you are using this asphalt driveway calculator, thickness is one of the biggest levers in the result because it changes tonnage very quickly.
 If all other inputs stay the same, moving from 3 inches of asphalt to 4 inches increases the asphalt layer volume by about one-third.
 That is why thickness should be chosen intentionally and not treated as an afterthought.

 | Use case | Typical asphalt thickness | Notes |